-The ECoW and representatives from MeyGen and other interested Third Parties shall have an open invitation to attend these weekly Site / Vessel meetings.
-Each contractor on Site / Vessel shall nominate a person to attend these meetings with the appropriate authority to act on those contractors behalf.
+The ECoW and representatives from MeyGen and other interested Third Parties shall have an open invitation to attend these weekly site / vessel / JUV meetings.
+Each contractor on site / vessel / JUV shall nominate a person to attend these meetings with the appropriate authority to act on those contractors behalf.
 SHESQ and Progress Meetings shall be augmented by additional meetings at intervals dictated by the requirements of the contract or at key stages of the works.

-Minutes of all such meetings shall be produced and held on file for record purposes, with copies supplied to each contractor on Site / Vessel, the CDM Co-ordinator and ECoW.
+Minutes of all such meetings shall be produced and held on file for record purposes, with copies supplied to each contractor on site / vessel / JUV, the CDM Co-ordinator and ECoW.